-How to build confidence in your child
+Tips on how to build confidence in your children

 Most parents want their children to be happy, compassionate, confident, have high self esteem and to excel in what they do.
 Amongst these desirable qualities, confidence is often one of the most important foundation for the others to manifest.
 So the important question is: “How do you raise a confident child?”